 About Our Library

 Our Library collection numbers more than 3,000 books, maps and periodicals covering a wide variety of genealogy topics.
-The public is welcome to research at the library but only members can borrow books.
-Computers and laptops are available for internet access and for onsite help with Library Catalog searching.
+The public is welcome to research at the library but only a member of GVGS or a La Posada resident may borrow books.
+Computers with internet access are available and volunteers are happy to help with ancestor searching.
+Laptops are welcome.

 We also have the services of 35+ volunteers who will do their best to help you break down those brick walls with tools from the book shelves.

 Library Lookup Services